-We have launched a new self-guided tour which takes travellers to an exceptionally beautiful and usually hard to reach area of Norway - in the comfort of a private 50 Degrees North minivan!
+Learn more about our second minivan tour through exceptionally beautiful and hard to reach areas of fjord Norway - in this case the elusive and surprising western fjords.
 Escape the summer crowds and explore the secret gems of this stunning region.

 'The Western Fjords of Norway' takes after its sister 'Beautiful Norway' in that both tours take travellers to uniquely beautiful and unusual areas of Norway's fjord country - areas that are usually hard to reach without a private car.
 Travelling in the 50 Degrees North minivan is a safe and flexible way to reach these areas: You have the safety and comfort of travelling in a small group (2-12 people), but also the flexibility to stop for spontaneous photo, rest or food breaks when something interesting catches your eye.